-9. Allegations against staff
+Allegations against staff

-Allegations against staff are covered in all basic training and induction training that takes place within CELT.
+Allegations against staff are covered in all training and induction training that takes place within CELT.

-We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'.
-Please refer to the CELT managing allegations against staff including Low Level Concerns policy.
+We follow the mandatory guidance in KCSIE 2024 Part Four which includes the management of 'Low Level Concerns'.
+Please refer to the CELT managing allegations against staff including Low Level Concerns policy for full details on how we respond to concerns raised.